-Understanding the indications for imaging, the different radiographic views available, and their diagnostic value is essential for respiratory therapists.
+Understanding the indications for imaging, the different radiographic views available, and how to interpret key findings can help respiratory therapists make appropriate clinical decisions.

 Take our free course to learn essential tips, insights, and strategies to pass the TMC Exam on your first (or next) attempt.